epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

  *If you have any questions, please do not hesitate to contact the Epigraphy.info committee ([info@epigraphy.info](mailto:info@epigraphy.info)).*

+ ---

  <a id="cfp"></a>
-## CAall for papers & posters
+## Call for papers & posters

-** Call for papers and posters has been closed, the programme is being finalised and will be released by the end of February**
+*Call for papers and posters has been closed, the programme is being finalised and will be released by the end of February*

 The *eighth Epigraphy.info workshop* will take place in **Berlin (Germany)**, from **3-5 April 2024**, hosted by the *Department of Digital History at the Humboldt University of Berlin*, and with the courtesy of the *Berlin-Brandenburg Academy of Sciences and Humanities (BBAW)*.